What is it?

 When to call a professional

-Call your doctor whenever chronic pain or extreme tiredness, especially if it interferes with your ability to work, sleep, do normal household chores or enjoy recreational activities.
+Call your doctor whenever you experience chronic pain or extreme tiredness, especially if it interferes with your ability to work, sleep, do normal household chores, or enjoy recreational activities.

 Studies do not agree about the outlook for people with fibromyalgia.
 For example, results from some specialized treatment centers show a poor outlook.
 However, community-based treatment programs show that symptoms go away in a quarter of patients and symptoms significantly improve in about half.